 Sounds pretty nice, eh?

 In today's volatile and troubled markets, taking your hands off the wheel is probably the last thing you want to do.
 And just like you, I fight that same fear.
 But that's precisely what you should be considering right now.
-Today may just be the single best time to find a great company, invest in it, and then sit on your backside -- instead of fretting, trading, and losing sleep.
+Today may just be the single best time to find a great company, invest in it, and then sit on your butt -- instead of fretting, trading, and losing sleep.

 Good story, but how?